ucrdatacenter/ucrdatacenter.github.io/courses/SCIBIOM303/workshop2.md

 library(rio)
 ```

-# Importing data sets
+# Importing Data

-We import the data sets for the encounter.
+We will import two data sets: one for heatstroke-related ambulance
+dispatches (HSAD) and one for temperature data.

 ``` r
 hsad <- import("https://github.com/ucrdatacenter/projects/raw/refs/heads/main/SCIBIOM303/2025h1/data/HSAD.csv")
 temp <- import("https://github.com/ucrdatacenter/projects/raw/refs/heads/main/SCIBIOM303/2025h1/data/temperature.csv")
 ```

-# Merging the two data sets
+# Merging the Data

+To analyze the relationship between temperature and heatstroke-related
-We merge the two data sets together.
-We can do this by using the
+ambulance dispatches, we will merge the two data sets using the
-function `left_join()`, which enables us to merge all the columns from
-both data sets together.
-We join them by the columns ‘Date’ and
+left_join() function.
+We will join them on the columns Date and
-‘Prefecture’ which are the same in both data sets to avoid having double
-values.
-We then use the `mutate()` function to convert the Date variable
-to a proper date format with the `dmy()` function, which looks for a
-character string in a day-month-year format.
+Prefecture.
+Next, we convert the Date column into a date format.

 ``` r
 merged <- left_join(temp, hsad, by = c("Date", "Prefecture")) |>
   mutate(Date = dmy(Date))
 ```

-# Choosing a prefecture and a year
+# Analyzing Data for a Specific Prefecture and Year

+We will focus on Hiroshima in 2015 to study the relationship between
-Now we can investigate the relationship between maximum temperature and
+daily maximum temperature and heatstroke-related ambulance dispatches.
-heatstroke-related ambulance dispatches (HSAD) per day in one prefecture
-in one year.
-We can choose Hiroshima, and the year 2015.
-We also change
-the variable ‘Date’ from character to a proper date format to better
-visualize it later.
-We do this by creating a pipeline using the function
-filter() to filter for the selected parameters.

 ``` r
 hiroshima_2015 <- merged |>